vadimkantorov/fastvideofeat/repro/hollywood2/README.md

    > $ make get_vlfeat

-# Instructions
+## Instructions

 Make sure all prerequisites are in place.
-Study the Makefile (paths for fastvideofeat/fastfv and libs they need are set in the beginning), and then run the repro with:
+Adjust the paths to the tools in Makefile, and then run the repro with:
 > $ make --jobs 8

 You can adjust the number of cores used for parallel execution.
-In about two hours the scripts will fill the data and logs directories.
+In about an hour the scripts will fill the data and logs directories.
 After execution you will see a report like:
 ````
 Report on Hollywood-2 classification task